Words by Lula Criado

 Flies.
-Although they are very tiny, they can give me full distraction at works!
+Although they are very tiny, they can give me full distraction at work!

 If you would have to give up one of your five senses, which one would it be and why?

-Also, once I read in a science article about the senses can be improved if someone practices to use them more accurately (how amazing to know what abilities of human body has!).
-Therefore I think even if I loose my taste, I can probably continue to enjoy the food with other senses.
+Also, once I read in a science article about the senses can be improved if someone practices using them more accurately (how amazing to know what abilities of the human body has!).
+Therefore I think even if I lose my taste, I can probably continue to enjoy the food with other senses.

 What is the worst piece of advice you have been given?

 ‘Do not try to be too hard to be something if it is not meant to be for you.’
-It was an advice from one of my university professors when I asked him how does he see me as a professional designer in my future just after my bachelor degree show.
+It was advice from one of my university professors when I asked him how he see me as a professional designer in the future just after my bachelor’s degree show.
 I was definitely disappointed by his answer, it sounded like I am not a talented one.

 However, it motivated me eventually, I became a self-driven person for continuing my art and design works.
 And I am enjoying my process of projects, even if it sometimes gives me a painful headache, I like pushing myself to make it happens.
 I know I can make it, always.

-I think his advice could be the best one I could have, if he added ‘Just be yourself’ at the end.
-Now, I know there is no such a thing ‘meant to be’ or ‘not meant to be’ for anyone, there is just hard work!
+I think his advice could be the best one I could have if he added ‘Just be yourself’ at the end.
+Now, I know there is no such thing as ‘meant to be’ or ‘not meant to be’ for anyone, there is just hard work!

 A bit of both, I would say.
 Many people often see me as an extrovert because I can be an easy-going person with anybody, also I do not seem like having any difficulty in terms of meeting new people.
-However, I am sometimes having a struggle by my personality that I cannot tell people what I want directly, because I care (or worry) too much how they would feel or react to it.
+However, I sometimes had a struggle with my personality that I cannot tell people what I want directly because I care (or worry) too much about how they would feel or react to it.

-There is a good Korean expression, ‘noonchi boda’, explaining someone who has a sense as like me in his or her personality.
-In English translation could be ‘reading someone’s countenance’, although the expression is not simply meaning for reading someone’s face- it also counts sensing the mood of atmospheres and situations around quickly as well.
-This is an introvert side of my personality.
+There is a good Korean expression, ‘noonchi body, explains someone who has a sense as like me in his or her personality.
+In English translation could be ‘reading someone’s countenance’, although the expression is not simply meaning for reading someone’s face- it also counts for sensing the mood of atmospheres and situations around quickly as well.
+This is an introverted side of my personality.